Skip to content

 Photo of a patient suffering from depression

 For more than 30 years, Servier has striven to provide therapeutic solutions for people living with depression.
-Recently, the Group has focused in particular on a digital cognitive-behavioural therapeutic approach.

 PREVENTIVE MEASURES TO AVOID RELAPSES

-3. Talking about your problems early with family members, friends, or your doctor can help prevent depression relapses and recurrences.
+3. Talking about your problems early on with family members, friends, or your doctor can help prevent depression relapses and recurrences.
 There are also associations that provide support for those in need.

 [1] World Health Organization / October 2024/ https://www.who.int/news-room/fact-sheets/detail/depression

-[2] Inserm website, depression report https://www.inserm.fr/information-en-sante/dossiers-information/depression
+[2] Inserm website, Report on depression https://www.inserm.fr/information-en-sante/dossiers-information/depression